 - Food Pills: Every meal for every member of The Family consists of a "totalcake", a vaguely described confection that provides all needed calories and nutrients, along with a choice of tea or coke as a beverage.
 Halfway through Chip's life, totalcakes finally become available in "a pleasing second flavor".

 - Future Food Is Artificial: No one who has tasted real food wants to go back to totalcakes.

-- Groin Attack: The initial response to Rape Is Love.
+- Groin Attack: The initial response Lilac has to Chip raping her.